 The <QualityManualTitle> is a Master Document and describes the QMS, its scope, the fundamental processes, procedures and the responsibilities of management.
 The <QualityManualTitle> may be shared on request, for example, with external stakeholders like Health authorities or inspectors.

-The <QualityManualTitle> is defined by <QualityManualProcessOwner>, approved and signed by <QMDocOwner>'s, and reviewed during <ManagementReviewTitle>.
+The <QualityManualTitle> is defined by <QualityOrganizationHead>, approved and signed by <CEO>, and reviewed during <ManagementReviewTitle>.
 The <QualityManualTitle> is revisited least every three (3) years to ensure alignment with the <CompanyName>'s strategy.

 Tier Two – Policies